Why should I use Consumer Refund Service?

 How much will a claim cost me?

-Consumer Refund Service works on a ‘no win no fee’ basis which means you have nothing to pay until you have received your refund, if successful – 30%.
+Consumer Refund Service works on a ‘no win no fee’ basis which means you have nothing to pay until you have received your refund, if successful our standard fees will apply.
 For more information, go to our claim fees page.

 How far back can I claim?